apepers/DiscoElysiumTwineMacros/README.md

 At its core, this is simply a set of macros that provide a styling that is evocative of Disco Elysium.
 The macros themselves are agnostic and simply give you easy formatting and colour - you can use this styling to create any kind of Twine game you choose, not just a fangame.

 Thank you to ZA/UM for creating Disco Elysium, a game I enjoyed so much, and to the Disco(rd) Elysium community for their support and encouragement!
+Special thanks as well to my dear Kawa who provided invaluable feature requests and is responsible for this repo being as user-friendly as it is.

 # Setting up your own Disco Elysium Twine Fangame - two options
 You will need a recent version of Twine (this was created using 2.3.5).
 Regardless of which of the options you pick below, you'll also need SkillSuccess.png and SkillFailure.png for the overlays, saved wherever your game lives.